brtroungvo/PlaylistGenerator/README.md

 ## Issues/Notes
 In order to use this program, 3 API keys are needed.
 Those being for OpenAI, your Google Cloud project, and the OAuth 2.0 token associated with the Google Cloud project.\
-Additionally a json file containing the client information (various urls and ids) for OAuth 2.0 is required.\
+Additionally a json file containing the client information (various urls and ids) for OAuth 2.0 is required.
-A problem with this is that I don't know how to allow others to use the program without sharing my API keys.